EU member states accept Von der Leyen's gender-balanced list of commissioners | DW | 09.09.2019

 Mix of old and new

 Among the female candidates is Denmark's Margrethe Vestager, who has been commissioner for competition.
-She is to be appointed as senior vice president.
+She was nominated by von der Leyen to retain her role on Tuesday, as well as to be an executive vice-president of the EU commission.
 She had been the European liberals' contender for von der Leyen's post.

+Irish former trade commissioner, Phil Hogan, was nominated for the role of trade commissioner.
+This would give him a crucial role in potential Brexit trade negotiations.

-The Czech Republic's Vera Jourova was also put forward.
+The Czech Republic's Vera Jourova was nominated for the role of commissioner for fundamental rights and transparency.
 As justice, consumer and gender equality commissioner. she had advocated tighter regulations for e-giants such as Facebook and Airbnb.
 Jourova is also the co-founder of Prime Minister Andrej Babis's populist ANO party.
 Babis is at the center of an EU subsidy corruptions scandal.

 Bulgaria's Mariya Gabriel, another on the list, currently holds the digital economy portfolio and was a former EU lawmaker.
 Aged 40, she is the youngest of Juncker's commission.

-Other current commissioners in the list include former Austrian science minister Johannes Hahn, Belgium's foreign minister and vice premier, Didier Reynders, and former Italian Prime Minister Paolo Gentiloni.
+Other current commissioners on the list include former Austrian science minister Johannes Hahn, Belgium's foreign minister and vice premier, Didier Reynders, and former Italian Prime Minister Paolo Gentiloni.

 New proposals include former Estonian Economics Minister Kadri Simson, ex-Finnish Finance Minister Jutta Urpilainen and veteran Slovenian diplomat Janez Lenarcic.